multi-learn/summit/docs/source/tutorials/example4.rst

 Let's suppose that the objects we are trying to classify between 'Animal' and 'Object' are all bears, cars, planes, and birds.
 And that one has a ``.csv`` file with an ID for each of them (:python:`"bear_112", "plane_452", "bird_785", "car_369", ...` for example)

-Then as long as the IDs order conresspond to the example order in the lines of the previous matrices, to add the IDs in the hdf5 file, just add :
+Then as long as the IDs order corresponds to the example order in the lines of the previous matrices, to add the IDs in the hdf5 file, just add :

 .. code-block:: python